GuideNepalTaxFreelanceSide IncomeTDS

 What to keep in your records

-The IRD doesn't need to see most of this; you need to see most of this when you reconcile at year-end:
+The IRD doesn't need to see most of this; you need to see most of it when you reconcile at year-end:

-- Every bank credit advice for foreign remittances — the bank's slip showing gross USD, FX rate, 5% withholding, and net NPR.
+• Every bank credit advice for foreign remittances.
+The slip should show gross USD, FX rate, 5% withholding, and net NPR.

-- Receipts/invoices for genuine business expenses — laptop, internet, software subscriptions, co-working desk, professional courses.
+• Receipts and invoices for genuine business expenses: laptop, internet, software subscriptions, co-working desk, professional courses.
 These reduce taxable income on the slab return; on the 5% lane, they don't (the 5% is on gross, no deductions).

 Three years is the minimum I'd keep.
 The IRD's assessment window is longer than people remember, and freelance income is an audit-friendly category.